The New River Valley is home to great hikes. Grab your water bottle, lace up your boots, and go explore.

 The Poverty Creek Trail system (also known as Pandapas Pond) is a network of multi-use trails perfect for hiking, running, horseback riding, and mountain biking.
 There are more than 20 miles of trails of varying degrees of difficulty.

 Poverty Creek Trail is the easiest of the trails in this system.
 It is a series of small ups and downs and is ideal for mountain bikers of all skill levels but especially great for those just getting into the sport.
-Think of Poverty Creek Trail as the “spine;” there are many trails that branch off of Poverty Creek that are more challenging.
+Think of Poverty Creek Trail as the “spine;” many trails branch off of Poverty Creek that are more challenging.

 The hike is about 3 miles long.
 From the camp office, walk up the road past the swimming pool, the retreat center, and the pond.
 Continue along the dirt road until you come to a sign indicating “Falls.”
 Follow the trail to the falls crossing the creek three times before reaching the falls.
 The trail is marked with white blazes.

 Create Your Own Land AdventureGet Started